-His recent and ongoing cases include:
+His recent and ongoing cases showcase his diverse expertise and international scope:

 Expertise